Will Otto Warmbier's death force Trump's hand on North Korea?

 North Korea was delisted in 2008 as part of the negotiations by the George W. Bush administration to sway the isolated nation to scale back its nuclear program.

-An other option, Chang said, is tightening economic sanctions further.
-That would put North Korean leader Kim Jong Un in a bind as he continues to struggle with a financially depressed nation and his own failures to build up a nuclear and missiles program, he added.
+Another option, Chang said, is tightening economic sanctions further.
+That would put Kim in a bind as he continues to struggle with a financially depressed nation and his own failures to build up a nuclear and missiles program, he added.

-Another unknown is whether Warmbier's death will open the door to the freeing of the three other Americans currently detained in North Korea.
+Another unknown is whether Warmbier's death will nudge open the door to the freeing of the other three Americans currently detained in North Korea.

 Chang said Trump would be pressed to act on their behalf in order to ensure that they don't befall a similar fate.
 The North Koreans claimed that Warmbier contracted botulism and fell into a coma after taking a sleeping pill, according to his parents.